- Is there a placement exam for Modern Hebrew courses? What class should I enroll in?

 3) An exam covering material from all three quarters of Intermediate Modern Hebrew (MODHEB 201, 202, 203).
 To receive 15 credits toward an undergraduate degree, students must pass this test with a score of 75 or higher.
 By receiving a passing mark on this exam students meet the NELC requirements and the Jewish Studies Program requirements for 2 years of Hebrew language study.

-7. Can I transfer credits in modern Hebrew?
+- Can I transfer credits in Modern Hebrew?

-Students who wish to transfer credits in modern Hebrew language courses from Israeli institutions should contact the Office of International Programs and Exchanges.
+Students who wish to transfer credits in Modern Hebrew language courses from Israeli institutions should contact the Office of International Programs and Exchanges.
 That office can provide information on the proper procedures to follow.
 Credits will usually transfer as MODHEB 101, 102, 103, 201, 202, 203 or 490.
-In cases where students need faculty approval, contact Professor Sokoloff.
+In cases where students need faculty approval, contact Dr. Khazzam-Horovitz.
 Students should provide a transcript plus information about the textbooks or curriculum they have studied and the number of in-class hours they spent in their overseas courses.
-Students who wish to transfer credits from modern Hebrew language courses at North American institutions should contact Professor Sokoloff.
+Students who wish to transfer credits from Modern Hebrew language courses at North American institutions should contact Dr. Khazzam-Horovitz.

-Additional information on the Modern Hebrew program, including course offerings, VLPA credits, and funding opportunities can be found on Professor Naomi Sokoloff's blog at http://jewishstudies.washington.edu/category/sokoloff-blog/.
-Priority given to majors and minors in NELC and Jewish Studies.
+Additional information on the UW Modern Hebrew program, including course offerings and funding opportunities can be found at https://jewishstudies.washington.edu/modern-hebrew-uw/courses-modern-hebrew-language-culture/ and on Professor Naomi Sokoloff's blog at https://jewishstudies.washington.edu/category/sokoloff-blog/